Nutlope/pdftochat/README.md

 - [x] Restrict users to 3 PDFs per account
 - [x] Make UI better overall
 - [x] Implement the new UI for the document page

+## Todos v1

 - [ ] Stream data back using the Vercel AI SDK
 - [ ] Add loading UI for ingesting data
-- [ ] Reach out to pinecone again about free acc?
+- [ ] Move away from that APAC region on pinecone, upgrade acc
 - [ ] Implement the landing page UI
+- [ ] Implement design changes on pdf page + fix responsiveness
 - [ ] Add SEO metadata in layout.tsx

+## Todos v1.5

-- [ ] Fix responsiveness 100%
+- [ ] Move to latest Upload library
+- [ ] Tell folks to compress PDFs if they're beyond 10MB or accept more
+- [ ] Add trash icon for folks to delete PDFs and implement delete functionality
 - [ ] Add sources with a page number
 - [ ] Use the uploader from https://zoo.replicate.dev/
-- [ ] Update uploader library
+- [ ] Use LLM Report for OpenAI observability
-- [ ] Tell folks to compress PDFs if they're beyond 10MB
+- [ ] Migrate all CSS modules to tailwind

+## Todos v2

-- [ ] Add trash icon for folks to delete PDFs
+- [ ] Add an option to get answers as lists or paragraphs

-## After

 - [ ] Error handling
 - [ ] Add rate limiting for uploads
-- [ ] Use LLM Report for OpenAI observability
 - [ ] Replace images from chat with something better
-- [ ] Migrate all CSS modules to tailwind
-- [ ] Add an option to get answers as lists or paragraphs
-- [ ] Add loading state for ingesting
+- [ ] Make it detect handdrawn images: https://replicate.com/meta/nougat
 - [ ] Use Vercel KV for caching
 - [ ] Use Vercel Postgres w/ pgvector instead of Pinecone